gjr80/weewx-stackedwindrose/readme.txt

     $ sudo /etc/init.d/weewx stop
     $ sudo /etc/init.d/weewx start

-6)  This will result in the Stacked Windrose Image Generator for weewx image file being generated during each report generation cycle.
+6)  This will result in the windrose image file being generated during each report generation cycle.
+Generation can be confirmed by inspecting the weewx log, there should be a line similar to this amongst the report generation
+output:

+    Aug  9 00:30:16 jessie2 weewx[1236]: imageStackedWindRose: Generated 1
+                    images for StackedWindRose in 0.01 seconds

 Manual Installation Instructions

-1)  Download the Stacked Windrose Image Generator for Weewx extension from the Stacked Windrose Image Generator for Weewx GitHub repositry.
-The extension package is named stackedwindrose-X.Y.Z.tar.gz and can be found on the Releases page.
+1)  Download the Stacked Windrose Image Generator for weewx extension from the Release (https://github.com/gjr80/StackedWindRose/releases) page.
+The current release package is named stackedwindrose-2.0.2.tar.gz.
+If your weewx PC has internet access you may be able to download the package directly as follows:

+    $ wget -P /var/tmp/ https://github.com/gjr80/StackedWindRose/releases/download/v2.0.2/stackedwindrose-2.0.2.tar.gz

 2)  Extract the files from the tar.gz file:

-    $ tar -zxvf stackedwindrose-X.Y.Z.tar.gz
+    $ tar -zxvf /var/tmp/stackedwindrose-2.0.2.tar.gz -C /var/tmp

 3)  Copy files as follows:

-    $ cp bin/user/imageStackedWindRose.py $BIN_ROOT/user
+    $ cp /var/tmp/stackedwindrose/bin/user/imageStackedWindRose.py $BIN_ROOT/user
-    $ cp -R skins/* $SKIN_ROOT
+    $ cp -R var/tmp/stackedwindrose/skins/* $SKIN_ROOT

 4)  In weewx.conf, modify the [StdReport] section by adding the following
 sub-section: